sxs-collaboration/spectre/docs/Tutorials/CCE.md

 /Cce/Psi3.dat                 Dataset {3995/Inf, 163}
 /Cce/Psi4.dat                 Dataset {3995/Inf, 163}
 /Cce/Strain.dat               Dataset {3995/Inf, 163}
-src.tar.gz               Dataset {3750199}
+/src.tar.gz               Dataset {3750199}
 ```

-The `Strain.dat` represents the asymptotic transverse-traceless contribution
+The `Strain` represents the asymptotic transverse-traceless contribution
 to the metric scaled by the Bondi radius (to give the asymptotically leading
-part), the `News.dat` represents the first derivative of the strain, and each
+part), the `News` represents the first derivative of the strain, and each
 of the `Psi...` datasets represent the Weyl scalars, each scaled by the
 appropriate factor of the Bondi-Sachs radius to retrieve the asymptotically
 leading contribution.

-The `EthInertialRetardedTime.dat` is a diagnostic dataset that represents the
+The `EthInertialRetardedTime` is a diagnostic dataset that represents the
 angular derivative of the inertial retarded time, which determines the
 coordinate transformation that is performed at scri+.